 Five components are core to a PreK-3rd approach to education.
 Implementation will vary across sites, but the core components below constitute the operating principles of any PreK-3rd approach:

-- Standards, curricula, and assessments are connected across grades from PreK through Third Grade.
+- Standards, curricula, instruction, assessment, and professional development are strongly connected within and across grades from PreK through Third Grade.

-- Standards, curriculum, instruction, and assessment focus on both social competence and self-discipline as well as academic skills.
+- Standards, curriculum, instruction, assessment, and professional development focus on both social competence and self-discipline as well as academic skills.

 - Voluntary full-school-day PreKindergarten is provided for all three- and four-year old children.